-Visit the Christmas tree at Federation Square
+Visit the Christmas tree and Santa’s house at Federation Square

 Watch the Christmas Projections

 Visit the Gingerbread Village

 The Gingerbread Village is a fun-filled activity for the whole family.
 Follow the heavenly scent to see Melbourne’s iconic landmarks, recreated in gingerbread.
 Open daily from Saturday 30 November to Tuesday 24 December at St Collins Lane.